lpod/lpod-docs/level1-text-marks-and-indices.rst

 Index marks
 -----------

-Index marks are bookmarks with particular roles.
-There are three kind of index marks, namely:
+Index marks may be handled like bookmarks but they functionality differ.
+There are three kinds of index marks, namely:

 - ``lexical`` marks, whose role is to designate text positions or ranges in order to use them as entries for a lexical (or alphabetical) index;